sminez/housekeeper/README.md

 ### Intent ideas
-- [ ] Send an email to Katie/Innes with our availabilty for the next month
+- [ ] Send an email with our availabilty for the next month
   - Also for any time interval
   - Might also want details of the events before/after available windows.
 - [x] Check if we are free on a given date.
   - "Ask house keeper if we are free tomorrow/next Thursday'
-  - "Ask house keeper if we are free on the 23rd of October' -- This will probably require the use of arrow/maya for converting human time specifications into date times.
+  - "Ask house keeper if we are free on the 23rd of October' -- This will probably require the use of arrow for converting human time specifications into date times.
   -- Check to see if Alexa can do this for us?
 - [ ] Check todoist tasks by project name